az-digital/az_quickstart/modules/custom/az_migration/README.md

   ## Before running the file migration, please configure the file location.

-  File can be migrated in two ways as below -
+  Files can be migrated in two ways as depicted below:

   #### 1. Copy the file  "sites/default/files/migrate_file" folder.

-  Then Set the configuration as below :
+  Then set the configuration as below:

   ```
   drush cset az_migration.settings migrate_d7_filebasepath ""